maderaroja/Predicting-Heart-Attacks/README.md

 According to the [Government of Canada](https://www.canada.ca/en/public-health/services/publications/diseases-conditions/heart-disease-canada.html):
 - every hour, about 14 Canadian adults age 20 and over with diagnosed heart disease die.

-This makes heart disease, and in this specific case, heart attacks an important issue with which to treat.
+This makes heart disease, and in this specific case: heart attack, an important issue with which to treat.

-The present project works with a sample of real world publicly available health data pertaining to heart attacks in order to explore a predictive model for heart attacks.
-This model employs various health metrics.
+The present project works with a sample of real world publicly available health data pertaining to heart attacks.
+The goal is to explore a predictive model for heart attacks.
+This model employs various health related biometrics.

 ## 1. An Exploratory Data Analysis (EDA)
 An EDA is included that aims to provide an understanding of the dataset and what challenges or issues it may contain.
 This allows for the use of data visualizations to further describe the data and feature relationships within it.